dan-fritchman/Thesis/content.md

 ## How Hdl21 Works

 Hdl21's primary goal is to provide the root-level concepts that circuit designers know and think in terms of, in the most accessible programming context available.
 This principally manifests as a user-facing _hdl data model_, comprised of the core hardware elements - `Module`, `Signal`, `Instance`, `Bundle`, and the like - plus their behaviors and interactions.
 Many programs will benefit from operating directly on Hdl21's data model.
-A prominent example will be highlighted in Chapter 10.
+A prominent example will be highlighted in \autoref{chap:analogpnr}.

 However Hdl21 does not endeavor to reproduce the entirety of the EDA software field in terms of its data model.
 Many elements are more recent inventions, borrowed from other high-level hardware programming libraries, or invented anew in Hdl21 itself.
 Nor does Hdl21 have access to the internals of many invaluable EDA programs, most of which are commerical and closed-source, to translate its content into their own.
 To be useful, Hdl21's designer-centric data model must therefore be transformable into existing data formats supported by existing EDA tools.

 These transformations occur in nested layers of several steps.
 A key component is the VLSIR data model and its surrounding software suite.
-The `vlsir.circuit` schema-package covered in Chapter 2 defines VLSIR's circuit data model.
+The `vlsir.circuit` schema-package covered in \autoref{chap:vlsir} defines VLSIR's circuit data model.
 VLSIR's model is intentionally low-level, similar to that of structural Verilog.
 Hdl21's transformation from its own data model to legacy EDA formats is, in an important sense, divided in two steps:

 - 1. Transform Hdl21 data into VLSIR
 - 2. Hand off to the VLSIR libraries for conversion into EDA content